tanawadeatharva/BharatVECTO/Documentation/MultiStepTool/1-introduction/B_new_job.md

 In case a mandatory input field is empty, or the value provided by the user is invalid the input element is highlighted with a red border.
 To remove an entry from the current step uncheck the corresponding checkbox.

 ### 8 Save and Close
+- **Save as JSON ...**:\
+    Saves the input data as completed bus job (JSON v7).
+    Not the created files consist of the paths of the VIF and the completed input, to update edited fields the input has to be saved additionaly.

 - **Save Input As ...**:\
     Saves the input of the current step to a new file.
 - **Save Input**: \